vanhoefm/macstealer/README.md

 3. Confirm that you are connecting to the correct network.
 Double-check `client.conf`.

 4. If you updated the code using git, execute `./build.sh` and `./pysetup.sh` again (see [Prerequisites](#id-prerequisites)).
-   In case the patched drivers got updated, remember to recompile them as well.

 5. If you are using a virtual machine, try to run MacStealer from a native Linux installation instead.